HarryPahwa/ClassifyingTrafficSigns/README.md

 (I consulted some blogs for the image skewing code in order to test if it helped my case)

 This worked great and generated new images for a total of 80,000+ images in the training set.
-However, through my testing, I found that this was more often than not overfitting the data and was not needed to generate a 93% accuracy.
+However, through my testing, I found that this was more often than not overfitting the data.

-#### This section is still present in the jupyter notebook but wasn't run to obtain the desired result.

 Here is an example of an original image and an augmented image: